SFF’s Matching Pledge Program

 You should choose this rate by making a tradeoff between the amount of fundraising required and degree of matching leverage:

 • A rate of 0.25x means $0.25 from the S-Process for each $1 you raise.
 A rate less than 1 will make it somewhat harder to fundraise enough from other donors to claim an entire Matching Pledge, but the pledge will have higher leverage.
-Higher leverage means more extra weight for your proposal in the S-Process algorithm, and more total outside funding attributable to the Matching Pledge.
+Higher leverage means Recommenders in the S-Process may set your proposal’s matching value more highly, and that more total outside funding is attributable to the Matching Pledge.

 • A rate of 1x means $1 from the S-Process for each $1 you raise.
 This is a balanced approach between the amount of fundraising from other donors that’s required and the degree of matching leverage.
 This could be thought of as the “default” if you don’t have a strong reason to choose a different ratio.

 • A rate of 4x means $4 from the S-Process for each $1 you raise.
 A rate greater than 1 will make it somewhat easier to fundraise enough from other donors to claim an entire Matching Pledge, but the pledge will have lower leverage.
-Lower leverage means less extra weight for your proposal in the S-Process algorithm, and less total outside funding attributable to the Matching Pledge.
+Lower leverage means Recommenders in the S-Process may value your proposal’s matching funds less highly, and that less total outside funding is attributable to the Matching Pledge.

 You should choose this deadline based on the timeframe during which you want to be raising outside donations.